A Dentist Office You Can Trust

 Tooth sealants can help prevent decay.
 Around six or seven years of age—the same time the permanent molars start to erupt—our dentists will evaluate your child to see if sealants are appropriate.When do I start brushing my child’s teeth?

 Once the child has teeth, you can begin cleaning them with a damp cloth.
 As more teeth erupt, you may find a pediatric toothbrush to be more efficient.
 At this point, toothpaste should be fluoride-free until the child is able to spit efficiently.
 As you are cleaning, be sure to observe the teeth.
 Be on the lookout for dark spots or other signs of trouble.
 This information will be helpful at the dental appointment.When should my child see an orthodontist?

 If necessary, a referral can be made as early as seven, or once the two front teeth and 6-year molars are present.

-Make an appointment with out pediatric dentist for your child today!
+Make an appointment for pediatric dental care for your child today!